Pedro-Tejero-Diez/v1/README.md

          ]
          });

-4. Run the *JAR* file (Open your console in the folder you have downloaded the jar file and type: *java -jar v1-0.0.1-SNAPSHOT.jar*) or run the main application from your IDE to initiate the web application service in your computer.
+4. Decompressed and run the *JAR* file (Open your console in the folder you have downloaded the jar file and type: *java -jar v1-0.0.1-SNAPSHOT.jar*) or run the main application from your IDE to initiate the web application service in your computer.

 5. You can import the playerskin data example in **src/main/resources/json** for testing the service or *create new ones* using the web application by first going to the */skins/available* endpoint and buying player skins that will be added to the player skins database so that you will be able to test the other endpoints.